-Songs have a very definite place in the program.
-There are many songs that will fit into tribal meetings.
+Songs are a great way to get the tribe up and moving, engaged and kick enthusiasm up a couple of notches.
+There are many songs that will fit into tribe meetings.
 Some will be fast, while others will be slow.
 Have fun by joining in an activity that crosses the generations.

 Tips For the Song Leader